steckes/knight-rider/README.md

 ### Autostart

-The install script `rpi-config/install.sh` will configure `/etc/rc.local` which will automatically run the `start.sh` script at startup.
+The install script `rpi-config/install.sh` will configure `/etc/rc.local` which will automatically run the `rpi-config/start.sh` script at startup.
-Modify the `start.sh` script if you want to load a different LLM.
+Modify the `rpi-config/start.sh` script if you want to load a different LLM.

 ### Run manually